FIN: Finance

 This course emphasizes the theoretical understanding and practical application of concepts introduced in FIN 325.
 After completing the course, students should have a firmer understanding of time value of money concepts, portfolio theory, pricing of stocks and bonds, risk and return, and capital budgeting.
 They will perform a financial analysis of two companies including current trends in the economy and industry, ratio and DuPont analyses and calculation of the weighted average cost of capital (WACC).
 They will use spreadsheet analysis to value stocks and bonds; determine the cost of capital, NPV and IRR; and calculate beta.

-Pre / Co requisites: FIN 326 requires prerequisites of FIN 325 and MAT 143 or MAT 161 and a minimum 2.50 cumulative GPA.
+FIN 326 Prerequisite: Successful completion of FIN 325; MAT 143 or MAT 161, with minimum grades of D-; and a minimum 2.50 cumulative GPA.

 Distance education offering may be available.